Emergency Services Instructor I

 This course is designed to provide the Emergency Services Instructor I candidate with the information needed to meet the job performance requirements (JPRs) in National Fire Protection Association (NFPA) 1041, Standard for Fire Service Instructor Professional Qualifications, Chapter 4.
 Course curriculum is based on the International Fire Service Training Association (IFSTA) Fire and Emergency Services Instructor, 8th Edition and Jones and Bartlett, Fire Service Instructor, Principles and Practice, 1st Edition.

 A written exam and 30 hours of supervised instruction will complete the certification process for this course.
-A participant who completes this course and wishes to be certified has two years from the completion of the course to take the exams and fulfill the supervised instruction requirement (30 hours).
+A participant who completes this course and wishes to be certified has two years from the completion of the course to take the written exam and fulfill the 30 Hours of supervised instruction requirement (Please Note: All 30 hours shall occur after successful completion of the course).
 Participants who successfully pass the certification exams will receive a State of Wisconsin Certificate with an IFSAC (International Fire Service Accreditation Congress) seal which can be accepted by other IFSAC accredited states or entities.

 Completion of this course is a pre-requisite for certification to the Fire Officer I level.
 Fire Officer I Candidates who wish to complete this course only to comply with this pre-requisite, and do not wish to become Emergency Services Instructor I Certified, are not required to take the written exam or complete the 30 hours of supervised study.
 This course can also be used to comply with the Wisconsin Department of Health Services requirements for certification as an Emergency Medical Services (EMS) Instructor II.